highcharts/connectors-morningstar/docs/connectors/morningstar.md

 By default the region of the Morningstar API defaults to the nearest region of the Morningstar Direct Web Services based on the browser localization settings.
-If you would like to change the region that is used for data fetching from the API, you can define the `url` by setting the `api.options.url` property to Morningstar compatible URL.
+If you would like to change the region that is used for data fetching from the API, you can define the `url` by setting the `api.url` property to Morningstar compatible URL.

 Example: